-The University of the Arts board of trustees has voted unanimously to appoint David Yager as the University’s next president.
-Yager will join the 139-year-old Philadelphia institution from the University of California, Santa Cruz (UC Santa Cruz), where he currently serves as dean of the Arts Division, distinguished professor of art, and an affiliated faculty member of the Digital Arts and New Media program.
-Yager will begin his tenure at UArts on January 15, 2016.
+David Yager has been appointed the University’s next president.
+Yager joined the 139-year-old Philadelphia institution from the University of California, Santa Cruz (UC Santa Cruz), where he most recently served as dean of the Arts Division, distinguished professor of art, and an affiliated faculty member of the Digital Arts and New Media program.
+Yager began his tenure at UArts on January 15, 2016.

-“We are delighted that David will be joining UArts to lead this unique and dynamic institution into the future,” said Lutsky.
+“We are delighted that David will be joining UArts to lead this unique and dynamic institution into the future,” said Board of Trustees Chairman Jeffrey Lutsky.
 “He has a deep and personal understanding of the importance of an arts education that emphasizes innovation and develops creative leaders.”

-An accomplished visual artist, Yager also has an extensive background as an artist, an academic, a researcher utilizing design to improve the health care space, an entrepreneur and a business executive.
+An accomplished visual artist, Yager also has an extensive background as an academic, a researcher utilizing design to improve the health care space, an entrepreneur and a business executive.

 “David is well equipped to enhance UArts’ position as the only private university in the nation that expands lives by connecting the performing, visual and communication arts in both the classroom and the community,” added Lutsky.
 “We’re confident that his vision, experience and leadership will strengthen the university and further expand its reputation as an innovative leader.
 We look forward to welcoming him to Philadelphia.”

 "I am excited to join this innovative university as its next president,” Yager said.
 "My own experience across the areas of visual art, design, performing arts, academia, corporate and health care industries mirrors UArts’ focus on developing creative young leaders with the potential to influence an almost unlimited number of fields.
 I am looking forward to helping to shape the university’s future and to raising its profile as we enter this new chapter in its history together.
 I’m especially looking forward to working with UArts’ high quality faculty, students and scholars.”